mmistakes/minimal-mistakes/_pages/about.md

 <!-- * IT security  -->

 ## SPECIALTIES
+*	Regulation: surveillance, investigation of illegal products and products with potential risks at the stages of their distribution for the Product Safety
 *	Standards: IEEE 802.16e(Mobile WiMAX), 3GPP(WCDMA, LTE Layer 2~Layer 7), IETF RFCs(TCP, IP, HTTP, Authentication, Authorization, and Accounting etc.), OMA(Over The Air Device Management)
 *	Design Applications: MATLAB
 *	Programming: C/C++, VHDL